 A key factor in the development of any addiction is opportunity or access to the source of the addiction - the incidence of sex addiction has increased exponentially due to the easily accessible material and opportunities for sexual interaction afforded via the internet.

 Sex addiction can be devastating to the lives of those affected, particularly for spouses or partners of addicts.
 Sex between a couple is an expression of intimacy and mutual trust, so the idea that a partner could be a sex addict without their knowledge can seem like a profound betrayal.
 Their partner may have great difficulty dealing with the feelings of shame, anger, shock, self-doubt, and sense of loss after the revelation.

 Other consequences of a sex addiction can include the risk of sexually transmitted diseases or unwanted pregnancies, financial difficulties from spending money on prostitutes or sex chat lines and neglecting work or social responsibilities in favour of participating in the sexual behaviour(s) to which they are addicted.

 As with any other addiction, sex addicts need treatment in order to recover - without treatment, the addiction will become progressively worse.

-Please be aware that seeking novel or riskier types of behaviour in the pursuit of heightened levels of stimulation can lead to activities that are illegal and likely to lead to criminal prosecution.
+You need to be aware that seeking novel or riskier types of behaviour in the pursuit of heightened levels of sexual stimulation can lead to activities that are illegal and likely to lead to criminal prosecution.